 PELAGO STAVANGER: REVIEW OF MY TRAVEL COMPANION (BICYCLE)

 People often ask me which bicycle I ride and if I like it or not.
-The simple answers are: Pelago Stavanger and “Hell yes!”, but after cycling for 16 months, I thought it’s high time to write a thorough review of the bicycle I have come to feel is my second skin by now.
+The simple answers are: Pelago Stavanger and “Yes!”.
+But, after cycling for 16 months, I think it’s high time to write a review of the bicycle which I now consider my second skin.
 I’m still not a bicycle specialist, but this is what I see when I see my Pelago.

-Disclaimer: although I’m sponsored by Pelago, the company has never ever asked me to write this post.
-Instead, it’s written purely out of my own joy for riding this great bicycle.
+Disclaimer from 2026: although I was sponsored by Pelago at the time of writing, I was not asked to write this.
+Instead, it is written purely out of my own joy for riding this great bicycle.

 My faithful travel companion